A List Of Every 1st Bowman Card In 2022 Bowman Draft [Updated]

 By our count, 56 hitters and 48 pitchers are making their 1st Bowman debut in 2022 Bowman Draft.
 At first glance, there are a good amount of potential investment opportunities in this release.

-Seven players with 1st Bowman cards made Baseball America’s year-end Top 100 Prospects list:
+Ten players with 1st Bowman cards made Baseball America’s 2023 Top 100 Prospects list:

-CardLines will be publishing a breakdown of these top prospects soon, but we wanted to give our readers the complete list of the 104 players with 1st Bowman cards in 2022 Bowman Draft prior to release day.
+Along with a breakdown of the top prospects, CardLines wanted to give our readers the complete list of the 104 players with 1st Bowman cards in 2022 Bowman Draft prior to release day.

 wdt_ID | Card # | Player | Team | Position | Tier |